tomasfn87/wa-tools/findPreviousOrNextTag/README.md

 ### 2. When to use

 <br>

+<i>The elements are not clearly grouped, because they're wrapped by only one mother tag.</i>

 <b>Example</b> - the groups are all inside a mother tag (```<div>```):
 You need to reference a ```<h1>``` value from a click on of the ```<a>```, but, if you use the method described in 1), you will always get the first ```<h1>```.